 For long we have believed that art connects people irrespective of the divides and the varied backgrounds.
 When we speak of artists we assume that they are a homogeneous gathering of art loving humans who instantaneously come together in the wonderment of the aesthetic beauty; undermining the presence of diverse cultural and social backgrounds.
 The presumption that the art world is barrier free makes it difficult for us to fathom the reality that art is equally affected by social and cultural discourses which are majorly based on exclusion and exclusivity.

-Connoisseurs have highly appreciated Indian Classical Music for its beauty and ability to allow oneself to go deeper within oneself.
+Connoisseurs have highly appreciated Indian Classical Music for it’s beauty and ability to allow oneself to go deeper within oneself.
 It has been celebrated for not only being entertaining but also meditative.
-However Indian Classical Music has always been for classes rather than masses a discourse which has been shaped through years of cultural conditioning.
+However Indian Classical Music has always been for classes rather than for masses – a discourse which has shaped through the years of cultural conditioning.

 We wish to take classical music to masses in a meaningful way.
 We believe that this art has the potential to help us reconfigure ourselves in such a manner that it can potentially change the way in which we receive ourselves and the world around us.
 Baithak recognizes a strong need to provide exposure and access to this art form to communities and classes which have for long been denied the same by creation and existence of myths that define the art form.